Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

-\begin{lem} Let $M$ be a faithfully balanced module with exactly $n$ summands for $\Lambda_n$.
-The graph $T_M$ can be naturally seen as an interleaved tree. \end{lem} \begin{proof} This graph has a root and a left and a right subtrees denoted by $T_L$ and $T_R$.
-The two subtrees correspond to faithfully balanced modules for $\Lambda_{n_L}$ and $\Lambda_{n_R}$ respectively.
-The function $\operatorname{lea}_R$ is defined by $\operatorname{lea}_R(i) = k $ if the $i$th leaf of $T_R$ is the $k$th leaf of $T$ for $i\in \{2,\cdots,n_R\}$. \end{proof} The interleaving function $\operatorname{lea}_R$ determines another strictly increasing function $\operatorname{lea}_L : \{1,\cdots,n_L\}\to \{2,\cdots,n\}\backslash \mathrm{Im}(\operatorname{lea}_R)$.
-Note that the function $\operatorname{lea}_R$ is not defined at $1$.
-This is just for convenience: this function gives the positions of the leaves of the right subtree and the first leaf of the right subtree is always $1$.
-Similarly, the function $\operatorname{lea}_L$ is not defined at $n_L+1$ because the last leaf of the left subtree is always $n+1$. \begin{pro} Let $n\in\mathbb{N}$. \begin{enumerate} \item The map sending a faithfully balanced module $M$ for $\Lambda_n$ to the interleaved tree $T_M$ is a bijection between the set of isomorphism classes of basic faithfully balanced modules with exactly $n$-summands for $\Lambda_n$ and the set of interleaved trees with $n$ vertices. \item It restricts as a bijection between the set of isomorphism classes of basic tilting modules for $\Lambda_n$ and the set of binary trees with $n$ inner vertices. \end{enumerate} \end{pro} \begin{proof}
+\begin{pro} Let $n\in\mathbb{N}$. \begin{enumerate} \item The map sending a faithfully balanced module $M$ for $\Lambda_n$ to the interleaved tree $T_M$ is a bijection between the set of isomorphism classes of basic faithfully balanced modules with exactly $n$-summands for $\Lambda_n$ and the set of interleaved trees with $n$ vertices. \item It restricts as a bijection between the set of isomorphism classes of basic tilting modules for $\Lambda_n$ and the set of binary trees with $n$ inner vertices. \end{enumerate} \end{pro}

-By Lemma \ref{lem_inter} the graph $T_M$ is an interleaved tree.
+\begin{proof} By Lemma \ref{lem_inter} the graph $T_M$ is an interleaved tree.
 Conversely, let $T = (r,T_R,T_L,\operatorname{lea}_R)$ be a interleaved tree with $n$-vertices.
 We can place it in the Young diagram of staircase shape as follows:

 The root is placed in the box with coordinate $(1,n)$.
 The leaves of $T_R$ are placed accordingly to the function $\operatorname{lea}_R$ and the leaves of $T_L$ are placed accordingly to the function $\operatorname{lea}_L$.
 The position of each vertex is determined by the positions of the leaves.
 Precisely, if $v$ is the root of the subtrees with right-most leaf $i_r$ and left-most leaf $i_l$, then it is in the box with coordinates $(i_r,i_l-1)$.